lnbits/lnbits/docs/guide/installation.md

 sudo systemctl enable lnbits.service sudo systemctl start lnbits.service
 ```
-## Running using Caddy reverse proxy with automatic https
+## Setting up a Caddy reverse proxy with automatic https

+USe Caddy to easily make your LNbits install accessible over clearnet with a domain and https cert.

 Point your domain at the IP of the server you're running LNbits on, by making an `A` record.